asahaf/async-tasks/README.md

 Type: function(error)

-error: is the error returned running tasks if they encounter an error
+error: error returned by the running tasks if they encounter an error

 ## License
 MIT © Ahmed AlSahaf